 Travis Thompson

-Professor2, Department of Educational Psychology, University of Minnesota
+University of Minnesota

 Abstract

-In his landmark article in this journal, Francis Mechner (2018) presents a novel analysis of the confluence of unique combinations of variables accounting for aesthetic experiences, a phenomenon he calls synergetics.
+In his landmark article for this journal, Francis Mechner (2018) presents a novel analysis of the confluence of unique combinations of variables accounting for aesthetic experiences, a phenomenon he calls synergetics.
 He proposes that artists, musicians, and writers use novel devices to capitalize on those effects.
-In my response to Mechner's fascinating essay, I question the generality of such synergetic experiences to a wide array of audience members.
+In my response to Mechner's fascinating article, I question the generality of such synergetic experiences to a wide array of audience members.
 I also question whether the evolutionary basis for aesthetic creativity accounts for the ubiquity of aesthetic activity, as Mechner suggests.
-I do share with Mechner emphasis on the importance of culturally nesting aesthetic contributions.
+I do share Mechner’s emphasis on the importance of culturally nesting aesthetic contributions.
 But I suggest understanding aesthetic activities across cultures and subcultures requires additional mechanisms serving important bridging functions.
 I explore dispositional analysis, drawing on both Wittgenstein’s aesthetic language games and derived stimulus relationships.
 The behavioral functions of aesthetic experiences are those playing roles in cultural contingencies: motivational events, antecedent stimulus events, and consequences of aesthetic activities.
-Two kinds of aesthetic responses are discussed: 1.
-Aesthetic creative responses by artists, writers or musicians, and 2.
-Responses of audience members to those creations.
+Two kinds of aesthetic responses are discussed: 1) aesthetic creative responses by artists, writers or musicians, and 2) responses of audience members to those creations.
 These resulting aesthetic stimuli may play critical roles in cultural metacontingencies.

-Key words: Mechner, aesthetics, derived stimulus relationships, metacontingencies, culture, functional behavioral analysis
+Keywords: Mechner; aesthetics; derived stimulus relationships; metacontingencies; culture; functional behavioral analysis

 Corresponding author: Travis Thompson, 2187 Ferris Lane, Roseville, MN, USA.
+Email: thomp199@umn.edu

-"Two things are necessary - science and art, reason and emotion" a remark by Claude Bernard, (1967) in The Cahier Rouge of Claude Bernard, Translated by H.H.
-Hoff, L. Guillemin, and R. Guillemin.
-Cambridge, MA: Shenkman Publishing Company; Claude Bernard: Theses, Memoires, and Books (TMB) website by Peter Wise, http://www.claude-bernard.co.uk/page2.htm
+<Unnumbered footnote>The title is derived from "Two things are necessary: science and art, reason and emotion,” by Claude Bernard, quoted in Bernard (1967).</>

-I wish to thank Francis Mechner, A. Charles Catania, Phillip Hineline and David Palmer for sharing their creative thoughts as part of a symposium on aesthetics and behavior analysis at the Denver May 2017 Association for Behavior Analysis Inc. annual meeting.
-I am very grateful to my friend Peter Killeen who gracefully presided over and extemporaneously commented on the speakers' remarks, and Ruth Anne Rehfeldt for co-sponsoring the session and co-edit the resulting publications.
-This symposium and the resulting articles grew out of numerous discussions with Jack Marr, who has been in no small measure been responsible for the richness and depth of these explorations.
-I am also indebted to Julio de Rose, William McIlvane and their colleagues who have provided much of the empirical foundation of an experimental analysis of cultural aesthetics briefly discussed in my paper.
+<Unnumbered footnote> I wish to thank Francis Mechner, A. Charles Catania, Phillip Hineline, and David Palmer for sharing their creative thoughts as part of a symposium on aesthetics and behavior analysis at the annual meeting of the Association for Behavior Analysis International, May 2017, in Denver, Colorado.
+I am grateful to my friend Peter Killeen who gracefully presided over and extemporaneously commented on the speakers' remarks, and Ruth Anne Rehfeldt for cosponsoring the session and coediting the resulting publications.
+This symposium and the resulting articles grew out of numerous discussions with Jack Marr, who has been in no small measure responsible for the richness and depth of these explorations.
+I am also indebted to Julio de Rose, William McIlvane, and their colleagues, who have provided much of the empirical foundation of an experimental analysis of cultural aesthetics briefly discussed in my article.</>

-Outline of this essay:

-Mechner’s “Behavioral and Biological Analysis of Aesthetics”

-Two aesthetic traditions

-Physical characteristics of aesthetic stimuli

-Evolutionary functions of aesthetic stimuli

-Aesthetic communities: Whose rules?

-Dispositional aesthetics and private events

-A. Conscious self

-B. Private events and dispositions

-Wittgenstein’s aesthetic language game

-A. Aesthetic language games

-B. Aesthetic rules or contingences

-Behavioral functions of aesthetic stimuli A. Establishing operations B. Antecedent stimuli C. Aesthetic responding D. Artist’s aesthetic maintaining consequences

-Audience maintaining consequences

-Derived cultural functions of aesthetic stimuli

-A. Derived stimulus classes and values

-B. Derived stimulus classes and memes

-C. Derived stimulus classes and metacontingencies

-D. Cultural importance of derived aesthetic relations

-Summary

-1. Francis Mechner’s “Behavioral and Biological Analysis of Aesthetics”
+Francis Mechner’s “Behavioral and Biological Analysis of Aesthetics”